3 Day Crete Itinerary

-Rise and shine travellers, we are heading to Cretan capital.
+Rise and shine travelers, we are heading to Cretan capital.
 Before we hit the road grab some fast breakfast from the nearby bakery and some takeaway freddo-espresso.
 Cheese lovers, don’t miss a chance to taste Sfakianopites.
-These small delightful pies are first filled with creamy local cheese and then rolled into thin cheese filled seamless rounds.
+These small delightful pies are first filled with creamy local cheese and then rolled into thin cheese-filled seamless rounds.
 Okay, enough about eating, we have to go!

 Insider tip: Take into consideration that in case you aim to visit more than one historical landmark or monument, you can take a combined ticket at a discounted price and save some extra money.

 Dine in one of the best restaurants in Heraklion

 There is no better way to end this 3 Day Crete Itinerary than to go into locals’ shoes and dine in an incredible restaurant serving solely traditional recipes.
 Encased with the walls of the refurbished Byzantine-era mansion, Peskesi restaurant has been opening doors to thousands of guests for many years now.
 Inspired by ancient culinary traditions, the restaurant offers various dishes based on pure and natural products of the Cretan land.
 The splendor decor, pleasant atmosphere and of course outstanding food will make your night an unforgettable one.
 The combination of good flavors, food turns into an orchestra.
 You will learn more about Cretan culture and history through the flavors of the delicious traditional bites than you thought possible.
 However, due to its popularity and especially in case you are coming during peak season or weekends, we recommend booking a table ahead of time.

 Since day 2 of this 3 Day Itinerary in Crete was quite hectic and fully organized, we advise you to put your pajamas and start dreaming about what exciting things are waiting for you tomorrow.